 Question: What does it take to improve the way one interacts with others?

-Answer: An understanding of people’s desires and needs, coupled with nominal investments of time and effort to tap the power of Process, will yield wonderful long-term returns.
+Answer: An understanding of people’s desires and needs, coupled with a small investment of time and effort.
+Helps tap the power of Process and will yield wonderful long-term returns.
 The increases in morale and teamwork will lead to improved performance and results.